paulotaye/paulotaye/README.md

-# Hi, I'm Paul Otaye 👋
+# Hi, I'm Paul!
+A Dedicated Cybersecurity Enthusiast 👋

 I'm a Cybersecurity Analyst with 4 years of experience in vulnerability analysis and forensic investigations.
 I have a strong foundation in threat vulnerability assessments, real-time analysis, and compliance matrix construction aligned with NIST standards.